zendesk/sunshine-conversations-ios/readme.md

     [SupportKit setTopRecommendation:@"https://yourdomain.zendesk.com/hc/en-us/articles/000000000-context-driven-recommendation"];

+See our [release post](http://supportkit.svbtle.com/get-your-users-the-right-answer-at-the-right-time-without-a-search-query) for more details and a demo.

 ## Search Result Filtering

 For Zendesk domains that are shared by multiple apps, it's often useful to filter out some of the knowledge base content from SupportKit's search results.
-The SupportKit filtering API provides a means to accomplish this, and allows filtering of search results based on sections (Zendesk knowledge bases are organized in three tiers: Category -> Section -> Article).
+The SupportKit [filtering API](http://console.supportkit.radialpoint.com/doc/v1.4.0/Classes/SKTSettings.html#//api/name/excludeSearchResultsIf:categories:sections:) provides a means to accomplish this, and allows filtering of search results based on categories or sections (Zendesk knowledge bases are organized in three tiers: Category -> Section -> Article).

-    -(void)excludeSearchResultsIf:(SKTSearchResultsFilterMode)filterMode sections:(NSArray*)sections;

-There are two filtering modes available.
-* SKTSearchResultIsInSection: Used to remove results that belong to specific sections (ex: exclude all articles in the billing section).
-* SKTSearchResultIsNotInSection : Used to remove results that _do not_ belong to specific sections (ex: only include articles in the billing section).

-Note that these two are mutually exclusive, and only one filter mode can be active at a time.
+    - (void)excludeSearchResultsIf:(SKTSearchResultsFilterMode)filterMode categories:(NSArray *)categories sections:(NSArray *)sections

-For instructions on how to find section ids, check out our [knowledge base article](https://supportkit.zendesk.com/hc/en-us/articles/201900224) on the subject.
+For more details, check out our [knowledge base article](https://supportkit.zendesk.com/hc/en-us/articles/201900224) on the subject.

 # Demo App
 Download our demo [app](https://github.com/radialpoint/SupportKit/archive/master.zip).